originphp/http-client/README.md

 ## Working with Responses

-When you make a HTTP request, a response object is returned (this is different from the controller response object).
+When you make a HTTP request, a `Response` object is returned.

 ```php
 use Origin\HttpClient\Http;